Consensys/quorum-account-plugin-hashicorp-vault/docs/creating-accounts.md

 # Creating accounts

-> The plugin creates the account in memory, writes it to Vault, and zeros the private key.
-The plugin never writes the private key to the node's disk.

 New accounts can be created and stored directly into the Vault by using the `account` plugin [RPC API](https://docs.goquorum.consensys.net/en/latest/HowTo/ManageKeys/AccountPlugins/#rpc-api) or [CLI](https://docs.goquorum.consensys.net/en/latest/HowTo/ManageKeys/AccountPlugins/#cli).

 A json config must be provided to the API/CLI when creating accounts.
 Example: